pranali-sawant20/Finance-Me-Microservice/README.md

 ## Monitoring and Metrics
 Prometheus and Grafana are used for continuous monitoring of the microservices and infrastructure.

--Node Exporter: Monitors server metrics such as CPU, memory, and disk usage.
+- Node Exporter: Monitors server metrics such as CPU, memory, and disk usage.
--Prometheus: Scrapes metrics from the Node Exporter.
+- Prometheus: Scrapes metrics from the Node Exporter.
--Grafana: Visualizes metrics through dashboards.
+- Grafana: Visualizes metrics through dashboards.